Atharv279/Website/content/posts/college-student-sip-qa-2025.md

 ---
-title: Real User Q&A: How Can I Start SIPs as a College Student?
+title: "Real User Q&A: How Can I Start SIPs as a College Student?"
-date: 2025-07-01
+date: "2025-07-01"
-category: Personal Finance
+category: "Personal Finance"
 ---

 ## Introduction